essar05/Ess3D/README.md

 I currently have no intention - and probably never will - of building an editor for this game engine, it's simply a C++ library that can be used in your project.

+#### Current State

+Currently in very early stages, trying to either refactor the old code and come up with a better design, separating the 2D part and developing the new 3D features.

+Also migrating IDEs and build tools.

 #### How to build

-Nothing special to say, I've included all the dependencies needed.
-It should be as simple as opening the solution file in Visual Studio 2017, building and running.
+All the dependencies have been included on VCS.
+Currently the sources directly support Microsoft Visual Studio 2019 and CLion.
+You can simply open the solution file or make a new project from existing sources respectively and then building and running.